Academic Excellence

 Thesis Honors in Environmental Design

 Environmental Design students may graduate with Latin Honors (summa cum laude, magna cum laude or cum laude).
-Students with a high GPA propose a project to work on under the guidance of a primary faculty advisor.
+Students with a high GPA propose an honors thesis project to work on under the guidance of a primary faculty advisor.
 Students defend their thesis to a committee of faculty in their senior year.

 Latin Honors candidates present work that is student initiated and student-directed well beyond the requirements for required class work.
 Program in Environmental Design Latin Honors projects fall into two major categories: research and design.